Skip to content Skip to footer

 • Verify performance results

-Created in 1979, the U.S. Department of Education (herein abbreviated as the DOE) became the de facto replacement for the Office of Education, largely continuing its focus on administrative programs.
+Created in 1979, the U.S. Department of Education (herein abbreviated as the DOE) became the de facto replacement for the Office of Education.

 Key code 190, 191